xhayper/COTL_API/README.md

 # cotldev
 Documentation website for the unofficial Cult of the Lamb API.
+Created using [Docsify](https://docsify.js.org/).

 ## Contributing